buffrr/letsdane/README.md

 Let's DANE will generate a CA and store it in `~/.letsdane` when you start it for the first time.
 To start the proxy server:

-    ./letsdane
+    $ letsdane -r 1.1.1.1

-* Add Let's DANE proxy to your web browser `127.0.0.1:8080` ([Firefox example](https://i.imgur.com/FMQpviE.png))
+* Add Let's DANE proxy to your web browser `127.0.0.1:8080` ([Firefox example](https://user-images.githubusercontent.com/41967894/117558156-8f5b2a00-b02f-11eb-98ba-91ce8a9bdd4a.png))

-* Import the certificate file into your browser certificate store ([Firefox example](https://i.imgur.com/vFHUJX4.png)).
+* Import the certificate file into your browser certificate store ([Firefox example](https://user-images.githubusercontent.com/41967894/117558164-a7cb4480-b02f-11eb-93ed-678f81f25f2e.png)).
 You can use `letsdane -o myca.crt` to export the public cert file to a convenient location.

-By default, letsdane will use the system resolver settings from `/etc/resolv.conf` and fallback to root hints.
+If you don't specify a resolver, letsdane will use the system resolver settings from `/etc/resolv.conf` and fallback to root hints.
 If letsdane is compiled with libunbound, all queries are DNSSEC validated with a hardcoded ICANN 2017 KSK (you can set trust anchor file by setting `-anchor` option)

 Use `letsdane -help` to see command line options.